Each of our women have a unique story and each have a very special journey. These are the stories of just a few of our women at GenerateHope.

 Before I knew what was going on, I was in a car with a girl and her pimp, about to be dropped off on El Cajon Blvd.
 I was thinking, “What have I gotten myself into?”
 But, there was no turning back.
 My innocence was lost in one day.
 I went from riding a bike to the next day being a 14 year old prostitute.

 Looking back at how much I've grown since 2009, I realized that I do have self-worth and I am a beautiful woman.
 I will keep pushing and continue to be the strong woman I know that I can be.
 I want to empower young girls that have been trafficked."

-Since coming to GenerateHope, Cedrice has graduated with her High school Diploma, started classes at community college and is taking classes to.
-She dreams of achieving her education, being reunited with her son and creating a good life for them both.
+Since coming to GenerateHope, Cedrice has graduated with her High school Diploma, started classes at community college.
+She dreams of achieving her education, being reunited with her son, and creating a good life for them both.